JesusGPriego/React/05-GifExpertApp/README.md

 The hook retrieves info from API by calling a helper (getGifs), which is the one that uses http calls to receive the data.

 In short, every time the user adds a new category, it is added to the list, creating a new grid and 10 images matching the topic of the category.

+# Tests

+Test has been done by using enzyme and react-hook-test libraries, along with jest.

+The test done prove that the application works as intended.